triton-inference-server/model_analyzer/docs/helm/overview.md

 ## Procedure

-1. Build the Docker container by navigating to the `src` folder and running `docker build -f Dockerfile -t model-analyzer .'
+1. Build the Docker container by navigating to the root folder and running `docker build -f Dockerfile -t model-analyzer .'
 2. Change directories into `helm-chart` folder.
 3. Create the below text file as `config.yaml`, updating the field values: